n8n-io/n8n-docs/docs/workflows/workflows.md

 * **Save Manual Executions**: If executions started from the Editor UI should be saved.
 * **Save Execution Progress**: If the execution data of each node should be saved.
 If set to "Yes", the workflow resumes from where it stopped in case of an error.
 However, this might increase latency.
 * **Timeout Workflow**: Toggle to enable setting a duration after which the current workflow execution should be cancelled.
 * **Timeout After**: Only available when **Timeout Workflow** is enabled.
 Set the time in hours, minutes, and seconds after which the workflow should timeout.
-For n8n.cloud users a maximum available timeout is enforced for each plan (for example, three minutes for Start level).
+For n8n Cloud users a maximum available timeout is enforced for each plan (for example, three minutes for Start level).

 ## Failed workflows